ShaigroRB/bm-rcon/README.md

 Check *Program.cs* for a complete example on how to use the library.

 ## Todo
-- Tests (never enough)
+- Tests (maybe...)
-- Proper documentation
+- ILogger with two basic loggers (FileLogger and ConsoleLogger)
-- weapons id
+- Update enums for latest beta release

 ## Licenses
 This project is under the MIT license.